Apache Tutorials for Beginners

 How to install Apache

-1. One of the features of this open source web application is that anyone can make installer as per their own environment.
-This has allowed various vendors like Debian, Red Hat, FreeBSD, Suse etc. to customize the file location and configuration of apache taking into account other installed applications and base OS.
+1. One of the features of this open source web application is that anyone can prepare an installer for their own environment.
+This has allowed various vendors like Debian, Red Hat, FreeBSD, and SUSE to customize the file location and configuration of Apache, taking into account other installed applications and the base OS.

-2. Apart from installing it from a vendor based installer, there is always the option of building and installing it from the source code.
-Installing Apache from source file is a platform independent & works for all OS.
+2. Apart from installing it from a vendor-based installer, there is always the option of building and installing it from the source code.
+Installing Apache from the source file is platform independent and works for almost every OS.

-The apache web server is a modular application where the administrator can choose the required functionality and install different modules as per his/her requirement.
+The Apache web server is a modular application where the administrator can choose the required functionality and install different modules as per requirement.

-All modules can be compiled as a Dynamic Shared Objects (DSO is an object file that could be shared by multiple apps while they are executing) that exists separately from the main apache file.
-The DSO approach is highly recommended, it makes the task of adding/removing/updating modules from the servers configuration very simple.
+All modules can be compiled as Dynamic Shared Objects (a DSO is an object file that can be shared by multiple applications while they are executing) that exist separately from the main Apache binary.
+The DSO approach is highly recommended; it makes the task of adding, removing, or updating modules from the server configuration very simple.

 On Red Hat or rpm based systems